-Your personal tutor is normally available to see you at the beginning of each term and is also available during their regular weekly 'Consultation and Feedback' hours during term time.
+You should expect to see your personal tutor at the beginning of each academic term and they are also available during their regular weekly 'Consultation and Feedback' hours during term time.
 Arrangements may also be made by them, or by you, to meet or speak with them at other times.
+Personal Tutors advertise on their office door the times when they are available to see students, which be offered as a mixture of inperson and 'virtual' consultation times over Microsoft Teams.
 Your Personal Tutor is keen to offer you advice and feedback about your work and to discuss your choice of courses with you.
 Personal Tutors are also willing to discuss personal difficulties, but they understand that you may prefer to take such matters to the College student counsellors or other Wellbeing services.